foo123/FILTER.js/api-reference.md

 ````

-NOTE: The (filter) apply method will actually change the image to which it is applied
+NOTE: The (filter) apply method will actually change the image output to which it is applied, the filters can be removed if image is restorable

 ###Table Lookup Filter